Programming-Club-IITM/GitPractice/README.md

     Checkout to `mySecondBranch`:

     At this point, if you wanted to modify the commit history of `mySecondBranch`, you can use: `git rebase -i HEAD~4`.
 Notice that `HEAD` refers to the current commit (the latest commit on `mySecondBranch`), and `HEAD~4` refers to the commit which is four commits **before** the current commit (in this case, the first commit on `mySecondBranch`).
 This command will not rebase onto `main`, but rather onto the commit denoted by `HEAD~4`.
-In this case, it will rebase onto itself, effectively allowing you to modify the commit history of `mySecondBranch` by interacting with the 4 commits on `mySecondBranch`.
+In this case, it will rebase onto itself, effectively allowing you to modify the commit history of `mySecondBranch` by interacting with the last 4 commits on `mySecondBranch`.
+Note that you need to be careful to not rebase with a number greater than 4 if you have committed for a maximum of 4 times in the current PR, else the commits in `main` before this PR will also be pulled in and will clutter the repository

     But for now, since you actually want to rebase onto `main`, you can use the following command: